Koh AU logo

 Xanthan gum

-A natural thickener.
-It keeps all the ingredients evenly suspended in the bottle so every spray delivers the full formula rather than watery residue.
+A thickener.
+Keeps the ingredients evenly suspended so every spray delivers the formula the same way.

 Where can I find the Safety Data Sheet?